mykeyma3/aestimor_updates/blog/posts/Roadmap_2025.md

 Ongoing updates are published at: https://aestimor.com/app/blog/index.html
 An official RSS feed will be introduced to support real-time access to announcements and release notes.
-Questions can be submitted through the platform’s contact form.
-Select responses may be anonymized and shared publicly to benefit others with similar inquiries.
+Questions can be submitted to info@aestimor.com.
+Responses may be anonymized and shared publicly to benefit others with similar inquiries.

 Roadmap Overview
 Each development phase builds on the last—expanding capabilities, improving stability, and gradually broadening platform access.